06 Safeguarding children, young people and vulnerable adults policy

 Reporting a serious child protection incident using 06.1c Confidential safeguarding incident report form

-- The designated person is responsible for reporting to the designated officer and seeking advice if required prior to making a
+- The designated safeguarding lead is responsible for reporting to the designated officer and seeking

-referral as described above.
+advice if required prior to making a referral as described above.

-- For child protection concerns at Tier 3 and 4** it will be necessary for the designated person to complete 06.1c Confidential
+- For child protection concerns at Tier 3 and 4** it will be necessary for the designated safeguarding

-safeguarding incident report form and send it to the designated officer.
+lead to complete 06.1c Confidential safeguarding incident report form and send it to the designated officer.

 - Further briefings are sent to the designated officer when updates are received until the issue is concluded.